Aircloak/aircloak/README.md

 Start `etcd` and `db` containers and configure the system to run on docker containers:

 ```
-$ etcd/start-container.sh
+$ etcd/container.sh start
-$ db/start-container.sh
+$ db/container.sh start
 $ etcd/config_docker.sh
 ```

-Build images and start containers:
+Build images and start containers in the foreground:

 ```
 $ backend/build-image.sh
-$ backend/start-container.sh
+$ backend/container.sh console

 $ frontend/build-image.sh
-$ frontend/start-container.sh
+$ frontend/container.sh console
 ```

-If everything is fine, you chould be able to access the web via `localhost:8080`.
+If everything is fine, you should be able to access the web via `localhost:8080`.